New York and New Jersey Disability Accommodations Attorney

 Failure to Make Reasonable Accommodations

-Disability discrimination lawsuits have covered requests for the following accommodations:
+In the past, disability discrimination lawsuits have covered requests for the following accommodations:

-- A shorter work week or different work hours
+- A shorter work week or different work hours;

-- Time off to go to medical appointments
+- Time off to go to medical appointments;

-- Adaptation of job duties or procedures
+- Adaptation of job duties or procedures.

 Serious Illness Discrimination

-People with serious illness are also covered by the Family and Medical Leave Act (FMLA).
-You have a right to return after a certain time to your employer, even if it is to a different job.
-If you’ve come back from leave only to find yourself unemployed, you may be eligible for back and front pay and any related damages.
+Under the FMLA, you have the right to return after a certain time to your employer, even if it is to a different job.
+If you’ve come back from medical leave only to find yourself unemployed, you may be eligible for back and front pay and any related damages.
 Contact us and talk with an attorney to understand your disability rights.